akash-network/node/_run/single/README.md

 The following steps will bring up a network and allow for interacting with it.

-Running through the entire runbook requires four terminals.
+Running through the entire runbook requires two terminals.
-Each command is marked __t1__-__t3__ to indicate a suggested terminal number.
+Each command is marked __t1__-__t2__ to indicate a suggested terminal number.

 If at any time you'd like to start over with a fresh chain, simply run: